rimamittal/AEMMahout/README.md

 In this project we have created a User based recommnedation engine which reads user preferences/reviews stored in AEM under JCR.
 And based on the data set it provides recommendations to its users.

+Here is the link that explains more : [AEM-Mahout Integration](https://rimamittal.github.io/AEMMahout/#/)

 ## Modules

 The main parts of the template are: